plasne/openid-connect/README.md

 - Azure AD returns an auth-code to the REDIRECT_URI which is a setting for the auth service only and is immutable while the service is running.
 Having this as a configuration option that cannot be changed at runtime helps ensure that the auth-code could not be sent to a bad actor.

-- The user cookie is written
+- The user cookie is written with a domain.
+Even if someone supplied an invalid redirecturi to /authorize endpoint, the cookie is only available on the same base domain as the authentication service.

 - The authflow cookie is marked HTTPONLY to ensure a compromised client cannot tamper with the flow.